 As is often the case in a small town, Tres Pinos doesn't have a public transportation system that people use for their commute.

-The education level of Tres Pinos citizens is very high relative to the national average among all cities (21.84%): 37.97% of adults in Tres Pinos have a bachelor's degree or even advanced degree.
+The population of Tres Pinos is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.97% of adults in Tres Pinos have a bachelor's degree or even advanced degree.

 The per capita income in Tres Pinos in 2022 was $61,299, which is wealthy relative to California and the nation.
 This equates to an annual income of $245,196 for a family of four.